How does one become an ophthalmic assistant, ophthalmic technician, or ophthalmic technologist?

 Many OMPs get their start in the field by taking a job in an ophthalmology office as a receptionist or in some other "office" job.
 The receptionist proves to be a good employee, and then the receptionist is trained to be an ophthalmic assistant when a job opens up.
 The new assistant can advance in the field by becoming a certified assistant and then training/studying to become a certified technician and then a certified technologist, all while working in the field and being paid.

 This first step is to determine if attending a school is right for you.
-Here is a list of schools and programs.
+Here is a list of schools in the US and Canada.
 At present, there is no online school that results in certification.
 The problem with online training is that there is no concurrent hands-on training available like there is in a conventional school setting.

 For many people, attending a school or a training program may not be an option.
 There may not be a school close by and/or the expense of time and money may be too great.
 Fortunately, there is an on-the-job training option.
 As previously mentioned, the problem is finding an employer who will hire you as a trainee.
 One factor in your favor is that the turnover rate for ophthalmic assistant jobs is fairly high.
 The turnover rate for ophthalmic technicians and technologists is much less.

 Watch online job sites and local listings for ophthalmic assistant job listings in your area.
 Sometimes "will train" jobs are listed.
-Eyetec.net offers an online Ophthalmic Assistant Basic Training Course that may give you an edge in the competition for these trainee jobs.
+Eyetec.net offers online training courses that may give you an edge in the competition for these trainee jobs.
 Employers prefer to hire someone who is already trained and has experience, but if the market is dry, the employer may be willing to train.
 If you determine that an ophthalmic assistant job notice has been listed for several weeks, you might call and ask if they will consider a trainee, in particular a trainee who has already started the training process by taking the online course.

 Once you are working in an eye care office, eyetec.net will continue to be a valuable training asset.
 When it is time for you to certify, we have exam preparation courses.
 When you are certified, we have CE courses that are designed to help you move to the next level of certification.